There are now 2 possible online modes for units:

 - Level 1 core unit in the Automation and Robotics Engineering; Biomedical Engineering; Chemical Engineering; Mechanical Engineering major sequences

-- Students are able to (1) describe basic classes of engineering materials, their properties, structures and applications.; (2) explain the relationship between stress and strain in metals, ceramics and polymers; (3) determine both the elastic and plastic properties of a material from tensile stress-strain curves.; (4) recognise various failure modes of engineering materials and explain design principles that could be employed to prevent in-service failure. ; (5) identify common forms of industrial corrosion and degradation of materials and appropriate mitigation strategies; and (6) discuss recycling of materials and the impact of materials selection on society and the environment.
+Students are able to (1) describe basic classes of engineering materials, their properties, structures and applications; (2) explain the relationship between stress and strain in metals, ceramics and polymers; (3) determine both the elastic and plastic properties of a material from tensile stress-strain curves; (4) recognise various failure modes of engineering materials and explain design principles that could be employed to prevent in-service failure; (5) evaluate the thermal properties of engineering materials; and (6) discuss recycling of materials and the impact of materials selection on society and the environment.

 - Unit Coordinator(s)